 - Facts That Our War-Happy Leaders Would Like to Keep Hushed Up

 - Now Just FIVE Men Own Almost as Much Wealth as Half the World’s Population

 About the author:

 Paul Buchheit is a college teacher, an active member of US Uncut Chicago, founder and developer of social justice and educational websites (including www.youdeservefacts.org), and the editor and main author of “American Wars: Illusions and Realities” (Clarity Press).
-He can be reached at [email protected].
+His latest book is, Disposable Americans: Extreme Capitalism and the Case for a Guaranteed Income.
+Paul can be reached via email here.